On 3rd September 2020, Masaaki Sakai started a Twitter account. Masaaki Sakai's new Twitter account!

 Masaaki is a famous car enthusiast, and has competed several times in the annual Mille Miglia retrospective car race in Italy (it takes place every May), including in May 1998, with his wife as navigator (the Morning Freeway web page includes a photo of Masaaki Sakai competing the Mille Miglia race in 1998).

-"On 18 October 2000, Masaaki Sakai entered a Japanese road race with his pal Inoue (the guitarist of Sans Filter), he won the race!
+Some news: "On 18 October 2000, Masaaki Sakai entered a Japanese road race with his pal Inoue (the guitarist of Sans Filter), he won the race!
 Got No.1 prize!
 It's amazing!"

 Here's the information for Masaaki Sakai's entry in the 2000 Mille Miglia race (driver number 245) - note that he's registered under his real name, Masaaki Kurihara: